lamchakchan/RestAssured.Net/README.md

     .Test("string", Func<dynamic, bool>)
     //Assert your test.
 Failed test will throw an AssertException .Assert("string")
+    //Apply a v3 or v4 json schema to the response.
+Corrupted schemas will throw an ArgumentException .Schema("string")
+    //Assert your schema against the response.
+Failed test will throw an AssertException .AssertSchema()
     //Assert all your test.
 Failed test will throw an AssertException .AssertAll()
     //Output all of the test results